veradescent/csintsy-mco1/README.md

 ## Windows

 1. Make sure `python` (`py`) and `pip` are installed.
-   You can check by running:
+   You can check by running the following in the terminal:
    ```bash
    py --version
    pip --version